microsoft/onnxruntime-inference-examples/mobile/examples/phi-3/android/README.md

 `git@github.com:microsoft/onnxruntime-inference-examples.git`

-### Step 2: Prepare the model and required packages
+### [Optional] Step 2: Prepare the model

-Follow this link to download **Phi-3-mini**: https://huggingface.co/microsoft/Phi-3-mini-4k-instruct-onnx/tree/main/cpu_and_mobile/cpu-int4-rtn-block-32-acc-level-4

-The folder is too large to add to the app `assets` folder so we have to manually get it onto the device.

-#### [Optional] Follow the below instructions to manually copy models to android device directory

-The current set up downloads Phi-3-mini model from huggingface repo to the device folder.
+The current set up supports downloading Phi-3-mini model directly from Huggingface repo to the android device folder.
+However, it takes time since the model data is >2.5G.

-However, in case anything breaks (Or you want to test your own local models), you can also follow the below instructions to manually copy the input models to the device file directory:
+You can also follow this link to download **Phi-3-mini**: https://huggingface.co/microsoft/Phi-3-mini-4k-instruct-onnx/tree/main/cpu_and_mobile/cpu-int4-rtn-block-32-acc-level-4 and manually copy to the android device file directory following the below instructions:

+#### Steps for manual copying models to android device directory:
 From Android Studio:
   - create (if necessary) and run your emulator/device
     - make sure it has at least 8GB of internal storage